 At St Clement’s Catholic Primary School, we use the White Rose Maths schemes of work to deliver the National Curriculum for Mathematics.
 Please click the links below to download the White Rose Schemes of Learning and progression documents for EYFS, Key Stage 1 and Key Stage 2.

-Please click here to access the White Rose Maths Scheme of Learning for EYFS
+Please click here to access the https://whiterosemaths.com/resources?year=year-1-new#update

 1-Minute Maths from White Rose: Key Stage 1